Phone: (415) 444-7040

 Office Hours: 8:30am - 3:30pm

 Guardianship is a court process in which someone other than a parent is given custody of a child or when a parent or other person is given authority over a child's property.
 The child, called the "minor" or "ward," must be under the age of 18.
 A legal guardian is an adult the Court chooses to be responsible for and care for a child, manage the child's property, or both.

 A guardianship of the estate allows the guardian to make financial decisions for a child, and is often filed when a minor is to receive a large monetary gift or inheritance.
 Both parents and non-parents can become guardians of the estate for children.
 In guardianships of the estate, the Court may require the funds to be placed into a blocked account in which withdrawals are allowed only with prior court approval.

 The law requires that the Court conduct an investigation of anyone seeking to become a guardian.
 A court investigator performs this investigation and there is a fee for this investigation.

 Temporary guardianship enables a person to have legal guardianship of a minor prior to the general guardianship hearing.
 It cannot be filed separately from a guardianship.
 There must be an urgent need to justify a temporary guardianship.
 Contact the Probate Examiner at (415) 444-7315 to set an ex parte hearing to be appointed as temporary guardian.

-Other Resources: Basic information and complete forms online are available from California Courts Online Self-Help Center.
+Further assistance is available from the California Courts Online Self-Help Center.